Skip to Main Content

 Placing Dream360° in the national dining conversation requires acknowledging that the category it occupies, entertainment-complex dining at scale, is as legitimate a dining format as the chef-driven tasting counter.
 The guest arriving for a full day at American Dream has different needs than the one who has reserved months ahead for a counter seat at The French Laundry in Napa or committed to the agricultural sourcing framework at Smyth in Chicago.
 Neither is a lesser choice; they are simply different decisions with different outcomes.

-For visitors already committed to the American Dream visit, exploring what the full dining floor offers, across formats and price points, is the more useful exercise than treating any single venue as the sole destination.
+For visitors already committed to the American Dream visit, exploring what the full dining floor offers across formats is more useful than treating any single venue as the sole destination.
 Restaurants that have built reputations on ingredient sourcing in comparable mixed-use formats, from Providence in Los Angeles to Addison in San Diego to The Inn at Little Washington and ITAMAE in Miami, demonstrate that sourcing discipline is possible at many scales.
 The question for any entertainment-complex operation is whether that discipline is present in the supply chain decisions, even when the guest never sees the menu language that would signal it.
-And at Lazy Bear in San Francisco, The Wolf's Tailor in Denver, or Atelier Moessmer Norbert Niederkofler in Brunico, that discipline is a stated identity.
+At Lazy Bear in San Francisco, The Wolf's Tailor in Denver, or Atelier Moessmer Norbert Niederkofler in Brunico, that discipline is a stated identity.
 In entertainment-complex dining, it is more often a quiet operational choice, visible only in the quality of what arrives at the table.

 Planning Your Visit